-Amid the legislative highlights of the beginning of the year, Portugal implemented a new set of rules in respect of the reinforcement of the banking system capitalisation levels - Law No. 4/2012, of 11 January 2012 ('Law 4/2012') and, among other measures, hybrid instruments (i.e., debt that converts into equity at maturity), which ceased to be eligible for the purposes of the core Tier I ratio, have become eligible once again, provided that they are subscribed by the state, thus allowing the goals of banking capitalisation to also be achieved by means of issuing such instruments.
+During 2012, Portugal implemented a set of rules in respect of the reinforcement of the banking system capitalisation levels - Law No. 4/2012, of 11 January 2012 (Law 4/2012) and, among other measures, hybrid instruments (i.e., debt that converts into equity at maturity), which at one point ceased to be eligible for the purposes of the core Tier I ratio, became eligible once again, thus allowing the goals of banking capitalisation to also be achieved by means of issuing such instruments.
+In this respect, 2013 was not as busy in terms of legislative changes but it was certainly a relevant year in terms of implementation of such new rules.